zaiisao/Documentation/en/Audio Broadcast/effect_mixing_ios_audio.md

 ---
 # Play Audio Effects/Audio Mixing
 ## Introduction
-In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
+In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
-Agora provides two groups of methods for playing audio effect files and audio mixing.
+We provide two groups of methods for playing audio effect files and audio mixing.

 Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/ios_audio.md).
 ## Play Audio Effect Files